joeyboi145/cse356_wp2_jjm/application/README.md

 The following endpoints have been implemented:
 - POST /addusers
 - GET /verify
-- POST /login
+- USE /login
-- POST /logout
+- USE /logout
 - GET /tiles/l$LAYER/$V/$H.jpg

-**I haven't added html content to /login yet**